gatechain/gatechain-docs/en/README.md

 GateChain and the DEX (Decentralized Exchange ) based on it are aimed to offer a novel solution and build an enterprise-grade   decentralized  ecosystem that can store, issue and trade digital assets efficiently and securely. -->

-GateChain ecosystem comprises GateChain mainnet, GateChain DEX, GC, wallets, etc. They form a decentralized ecosystem characterized by enterprise-grade safety and efficiency for digital asset storage, issuance and trading, they present a novel solution for blockchain transaction safety.
+GateChain ecosystem comprises GateChain mainnet, GateChain DEX, GT, wallets, etc. They form a decentralized ecosystem characterized by enterprise-grade safety and efficiency for digital asset storage, issuance and trading, they present a novel solution for blockchain transaction safety.

 The main features of GateChain ecosystem can be listed as follows:

-1. **Transfer/payment**：Using a wallet or client-side Apps, users can send and receive GateChain Coin GC, as well as other popular onchain assets.
+1. **Transfer/payment**：Using a wallet or client-side Apps, users can send and receive GateChain Token GT, as well as other popular onchain assets.
-2. **Asset issuance**： Users can issue and use their own tokens (e.g., GC) to digitalize and manage their assets.
+2. **Asset issuance**： Users can issue and use their own tokens (e.g., GT) to digitalize and manage their assets.
 For more details, visit [Asset Management](./gatechain-asset.md).
 3. **Decentralized cross-chain transaction**：GateChain provides support for high-performance decentralized trading among different digital currencies.
 4. **Asset safe storage**：     With a uniquely designed vault account and a clearing technology, an account can have comprehensive protection and support revoking /clearing operations targeting abnormal transactions.
 For more details, visit [Transaction Protection](./gatechain-security.md).
 5. **Multi-signature**： Multiple signers can share ownership of one account, and get customized management over their digital assets, which best fit the enterprise demands.
 For more details, visit [Multi-signature](./gatechain-multisig.md).
-6. **POS staking reward**:GC works as a stable incentive for users participating in PoS staking, which safeguards the robustness of underlying blockchain.
+6. **POS staking reward**:GT works as a stable incentive for users participating in PoS staking, which safeguards the robustness of underlying blockchain.

 ### GateChain Blockchain